Oak forest

-Setting

-Oak forests are categorized as deciduous forests which commonly have dense canopy cover (~70%) on dry soils with large amounts of undecomposed oak leaves over the ground.
+Geography

 The forests are commonly found around the Appalachian Mountains and neighboring areas in the Midwest United States.
-Soils within the forests are highly acidic and dry with habitats existing in low elevation areas as well as large mountainsides, providing resources and an ecosystem for large amounts of common plant and animal species in those regions.
-Indicated by the large presence of oaks (Quercus spp.), the community is also dominated by inflammable shrubs and different vegetation commonly seen in oak savannas and oak woodlands.
-This plant life is often credited with assisting in maintaining air, soil, and water quality as well as playing a major role in biodiversity of different state regions.

 Besides in North America, oak forests also occur in the temperate parts of Europe and Asia.
 Species richness of oak trees are highest in eastern Asia, followed by North America, and Europe, where only two (tall) oak species occur.
 This is believed to due to the last Ice Age, after which many tree species disappeared from Europe (the trees faced a barrier for migration; the Mediterranean Sea).
-In Scandinavia, for instance, oak forest was strongly reduced during the last 400-500 years, mainly due to warfare and shipbuilding.
-In Sweden, the oaks only make up a few percent of the total above-ground woody biomass of forests, which are dominated by conifers and conifer forestry..
+In Scandinavia, for instance, oak forest was strongly reduced during the last 400–500 years, mainly due to warfare and shipbuilding.
+In Sweden, the oaks only make up a few percent of the total above-ground woody biomass of forests, which are dominated by conifers and conifer forestry.
 However, although regeneration of oaks are problematic in Europe as well as in North America, the standing volume of oaks has increase between 1953 and 2015.

+Climate

+Soil

+Oak forests are categorized as deciduous forests which commonly have dense canopy cover (~70%) on dry soils with large amounts of undecomposed oak leaves over the ground.
+Soils within the forests are highly acidic and dry with habitats existing in low elevation areas as well as large mountainsides, providing resources and an ecosystem for large amounts of common plant and animal species in those regions.

+Temperature

+These forests can thrive under a wide variety of climatic conditions, however, the optimal ranges are as follows:

+annual temperature, 13 °C (55 °F); annual precipitation, 1020 mm (40 in); annual snowfall, from 38 to 51 cm.
+(15 to 20 in); noon relative humidity in July, 55 percent; frost-free season, 6 months; and frost penetration, 25 cm (10 in) (28).

+Flora

+Indicated by the large presence of oaks (Quercus spp.), the community is also dominated by inflammable shrubs and different vegetation commonly seen in oak savannas and oak woodlands.
+This plant life is often credited with assisting in maintaining air, soil, and water quality as well as playing a major role in biodiversity of different state regions.